elysemontano/elyse-lecture-notes/apartment-app/apartment-app-intro.md

     - Controller method for create exists
     - Strong params have been created in controller
     - Rspec request spec for create method
+    - Request spec for 422 error is thrown if validations are not met
     React:
     - Form is added to ApartmentNew and inputs are setting state on component
     - Fetch call is created for create method to pull from database
     - Basic styling
     - Jest test for ApartmentNew page

-- Validations
-    - Model specs ensure an incomplete apartment throws an error
-    - Appropriate model validations are set to ensure the user submits all columns
-    - 422 error is thrown if validations are not met

 - Update
     Rails:
     - Controller method for update exists
     - Rspec test for update method
+    - Request spec for 422 error is thrown if validations are not met
     React:
     - Form is added to ApartmentUpdate and inputs are setting state on component
     - updateApartment method console logs apartment id and state object that will be sent to the database.